-If you are using a package type that requires a license file and your license file changes-for example, you receive a new license for a longer term than your original license-you do not need to reinstall Connext DDS.
+If you are using a package type that requires a license file and your license file changes-for example, you receive a new license for a longer term than your original license-you do not need to reinstall Connext.

-However, if you switch from a license-managed distribution of Connext DDS to one of the same version that does not require license management, or vice versa, RTI recommends that you first uninstall your original distribution before installing your new distribution.
+However, if you switch from an evaluation ("eval") or LM ("lm") distribution of Connext to a regular distribution, or vice versa, RTI recommends that you first uninstall your original distribution before installing your new distribution.
 Doing so will prevent you from inadvertently using a mixture of libraries from multiple installations.